tpfau/FileWatcher/README.md

 # FileWatcher
 This is the source code for the FileWatcher Cytoscape app.

 Its in a BETA Stadium and currently offers to listen to changes in xls and csv files.
+The app will only listen to the first sheet in an Excel file.

 ## Building and Installation: